teorth/equational_theories/commentary/Equation854.md

 This law cannot hold in a (non-trivial) commutative magma or quasigroup.

-Its free magma is conjecturally understood and, while difficult to describe, does obey some interesting laws, such as a unique factorization property that can be used to refute some implications.
+Its free magma is conjecturally understood and, while difficult to describe, does satisfy some interesting laws, such as a unique factorization property that can be used to refute some implications.
 A greedy algorithm that incorporates this unique factorization law and some other axioms was used to resolve all remaining implications.